TheoSlater/YoutubeToMp3-Mp4/README.md

   This allows you to choose if you want to download an mp4 or an mp3 from a youtube link.
   You're welcome!

+  May add MAC OS support in the future.